.22 Air Rifles and the Law: Do You Need a Licence?

 What Are Air Rifles?

-Air rifles, or air guns, propel pellets using compressed gas or a spring-piston mechanism.
+Air rifles, or air guns, and the singular airgun, propel pellets using compressed gas or a spring-piston mechanism.
 The .22 calibre is a go-to for its balance of power and accuracy, making it a solid choice for pest control, target practice, or hunting small game.
 While less powerful than traditional firearms, air rifles still pack enough punch to warrant regulation in many places.
-From spring air rifles to high-end PCP models, there’s a rifle for every shooter’s needs.
+From spring air rifles to high-end PCP models, there’s a rifle for every shooter’s needs, including pellet guns.

 Types of Air Rifles